Workspace Settings

 The majority of times, a configuration is set by an admin for an environment and enabled as the default, which means that no further configuration is needed within a workspace.

-at any scope).
+But, if the admins want to leave the configuration selection up to the workspace owner, the configuration can be selected at the workspace level if the user has the proper permissions (cloud-credentials:read at the account scope, workspaces:update at any scope).
 For example, you might share 2 AWS credentials with an environment, prod, and non-prod, and want the correct credential for the workspace to be chosen at the workspace level.

 Custom Hooks

-Custom hooks are used to customize the core Terraform workflow.
+Custom hooks are used to customize the core Terraform and OpenTofu workflow.
 It is a common requirement to have to run a command, script, or API call before or after the Terraform plan and/or apply events.
 For example, many customers run lint tests before the plan to ensure the Terraform code is formatted correctly or install software before the apply if it is needed for the Terraform code to execute correctly.

 If a command is being used in the hook, nothing else is needed except typing the command into the text box, shell variables can be referenced if required.

-If a script is being used, ensure that the script is being uploaded as part of the configuration files with the Terraform code.
-Optionally, the script can also be downloaded (i.e. wget https://script.sh | sh
+If a script is being used, whether it is a VCS or CLI based workspace, the script must be in the directory that the workspace is pointed to.
+Optionally, the script can also be downloaded (i.e. wget https://script.sh | sh ).
+Please ensure the script has execute permissions (i.e. chmod +x <filename>).

-to install a binary, the binary will be installed under /tmp/.local/bin
+If you are using pip to install a binary, the binary will be installed under /tmp/.local/bin.

 Custom hooks are added as part of the workspace creation or after a workspace is created by going into the workspace settings: